 RAIDEN SCIENCE FOUNDATION

-We are overcoming research barriers in order to advance treatment for UBA5, a debilitating and ultra-rare genetic disorder.
+We are overcoming traditional research barriers to advance treatment for UBA5 disorder, a debilitating and ultra-rare genetic disorder.

-In doing so, we are pushing forward medical breakthroughs like gene therapy with the goal of helping millions of kids all around the world who are suffering from rare diseases.
+In doing so, we are pushing forward medical breakthroughs, such as gene therapy, to help children all around the world who are suffering from UBA5 and, ultimately, other rare diseases.